 Product Display Ads – These ads will appear across Amazon.com desktop and mobile placements on Amazon detail pages, below search results, customer review pages, and elsewhere including those ubiquitous merchandising emails Amazon sends.
 These emails include the abandoned shopping cart, item view follow-up, and all related recommendations that are driven off of a customer’s browsing history and behavior.

-Vendors using this ad type can choose to target potential customers using either “contextual” or product-based criteria (as in similar or complimentary products as the item being advertised) or via “behavioral” targeting by interest (such as we saw you just bought a book about Golden Retrievers, so we’ll put a dog food or pet toy ad placement in front of you next).
+Vendors using this ad type can choose to target potential customers using either “contextual” or product-based criteria (as in similar or complementary products as the item being advertised) or via “behavioral” targeting by interest (such as we saw you just bought a book about Golden Retrievers, so we’ll put a dog food or pet toy ad placement in front of you next).

 Why you should jump head first Into Amazon Marketing Services